 No. Children Services does not have the power of prosecution.
 Adjudication is a function of law enforcement, the prosecuting attorney and the courts.
 The role of Children Services is limited to protecting children and stabilizing families.

 Yes, whenever possible.
-We value families, and believe the best place for a child is a safe, loving home with the birth family.
-We provide services to families-directly or indirectly-aimed at reunifying children with their parents.
+We value families, and believe the best place for a child is a safe, loving home with the biological family.
+The agency helps remove barriers for families by providing resources and services to promote reunification and ensure safety for children.

 In that case, Children Services will do one of the following: